 Your doctor may suggest you start with home treatment.
 If your cyst is infected, however, they may recommend:

 A Bartholin cyst can often be effectively treated at home.
-If it doesn’t respond to home treatment or appears to be infected, you should see your doctor.
+If it doesn’t respond to home treatment or appears to have an infection, you should see your doctor.
 In most cases treatment is simple and effective.